About the course

 Stages 2, 3 and 4 will be assessed by two independent senior academics to ensure you are on track with your research and that you are receiving adequate guidance.

 According to the department's records, NDORMS alumni are employed, across a wide range of clinical professions (eg rheumatology, orthopaedics or physiotherapy) and non-clinical related professions (eg in postdoctoral academic and industrial research, teaching, pharmaceuticals, marketing and scientific writing).
-A number of alumni have set up their own businesses or changed paths completely, into banking or medical writing, a group which constitutes around 1% of the total number.
+A number of alumni have set up their own businesses or changed paths completely, into banking or medical writing.

 The Director of Graduate Studies and Graduate Studies Assistant follow the department's alumni to establish the long-term career paths of past students.